Jaidon-Smith/jaidon-smith.github.io/_posts/2021-02-14-latex-test-math3871-lab-2.md

 ---

 The purpose of this blog post is really just to test the display of math, images and code on my site.
 I just copied a lab from MATH3871 that I had on hand.
+All code is R.
 # Q1

 1. Using the inverse transform method, write an R function to generate a random variable